julien-789/Fractals_Python/lsystem-master/README.md

 Usage:

 Run draw_from_file App

-Click on Parameters to edit your L-system and
+Click on Parameters to edit your L-system

 Click on Draw to draw the fractal

 Requires Python 3.8 32-bit